 All sessions are required unless otherwise noted.
 The WW schedule has been designed with you in mind.
 We want to make sure you are prepared and successful, therefore it is required that you attend.
 Evening events are optional but you are encouraged to attend so you can meet more of your classmates and have some fun!

 What if I am playing a fall NCAA sport or part of marching band?

 You will need to work with your coach and/or program director to see what WW events you will attend and what practice times you will attend.
 Coaches and directors are aware of the WW schedule so will work with you to best meet your needs and their requirements.

 What do commuter students need to attend?

-Students that are commuting to campus should plan to attend the commuter meeting on Sunday, August 17th at 3:30pm in the Crows nest.
-You will recieve a full WW schedule, your student ID card, and a meal card to be utilized during WW.
+Students that are commuting to campus should plan to attend the commuter meeting.
+You will receive a full WW schedule, your student ID card, and a meal card to be utilized during WW.
 Commuter students are also required to attend all WW programs.